ironjr/StreamMultiDiffusion/README.md

 ## 🚩 Updates

 - 🏃 More public demos are expected!
+- 🔥 March 23, 2024: We now support `.safetensors` type models.
+Please see the instructions in Usage section.
 - 🔥 March 22, 2024: Our demo app _Semantic Palette_ is now available on [Google Colab](https://colab.research.google.com/github/camenduru/SemanticPalette-jupyter/blob/main/SemanticPalette_jupyter.ipynb)!
 Huge thanks to [@camenduru](https://github.com/camenduru)!
 - 🔥 March 22, 2024: The app _Semantic Palette_ is now included in the repository!
 Run `python src/demo/semantic_palette/app.py --model "your model here"` to run the app from your local machine.
 - 🔥 March 19, 2024: Our first public demo of _semantic palette_ is out at [Hugging Face Space](https://huggingface.co/spaces/ironjr/SemanticPalette)!
 We would like to give our biggest thanks to the almighty Hugging Face 🤗 team for their help!